magma/magma/docs/readmes/orc8r/dev_minikube.md

 ### Access NMS

-Follow the instructions to [create an NMS admin user](./deploy_install.md#create-an-nms-admin-user)
+Follow the instructions to [create an NMS admin user](./deploy_install.md#create-an-nms-admin-user).

-Port-forward Nginx
+Substitute the `host` organization with `magma-test` and choose some values for the user email and password, e.g. `admin@magma.test` and `password1234`.

+Start port-forward for Nginx (this tab will hang):

 ```bash
 kubectl --namespace orc8r port-forward svc/nginx-proxy 8081:443
 ```

-Log in to NMS at <https://magma-test.localhost:8081> using credentials: `admin@magma.test/password1234`
+Log in to NMS at <https://magma-test.localhost:8081> using credentials you chose when creating the admin user.

 ## Appendix